falcon-eyrie/falcon-fklab-extensions/docs/examples/ripple_detection.rst

-- **Avoid overstimulation using a post-stimulation lock-out**: to limit the output stimulation frequency and avoid overstimulation, stimulations are not triggered in a post-stimulation window defined by the user (see config file: stimulation_trigger/event trigger lockout time/duration and stimulation=True).
+- **Avoid overstimulation using a post-stimulation lock-out**: to limit the output stimulation frequency and avoid overstimulation, stimulations are not triggered in a post-stimulation window defined by the user.
 Usually the output stimulation frequency is limited to 2 Hz which means an event trigger lock-out period of 250 ms
+  - processor: stimulation_trigger [EventDelayed]
+  - options : event trigger lockout time/period and stimulation=True

 - **Remove duplicate stimulations using a post-detection lock-out**: During a long stimulation (for example with optogenetics), register detection is still interesting but this lockout will be useful to avoid sending duplicate stimulation trigger for a stimulation already happening.
+  - processor: stimulation_trigger [EventDelayed]
-  (see config file: stimulation_trigger/event trigger lockout time/duration and detection=True)
+  - options: event trigger lockout time/period and detection=True)

-- **Avoid multiple detections of a single ripple using a post-detection analysis lock-out**: Usually set to 50ms in ripple detector, it ensures once a ripple has been detected, that no new detections or statistics update of the threshold is done.
-  This value can be set before the experimentation via the option called "analysis lockout time" in the ripple detector.

 - **Avoid detection of a stimulation artefact using a post-stimulation analysis lock-out**: The stimulation can add one or more artefacts.